DirtPowered/DirtMultiversion/README.md

 Proxy that allows connecting older servers using newer client.
 Work in progress

 ### Supported versions
-- all between beta 1.3 - release 1.8.x
+All versions between beta 1.3 - release 1.16.4 (with <a href="https://github.com/ViaVersion/ViaVersion">ViaVersion</a> support enabled in config)

-Example: You can connect to beta 1.7.3 server using every version up to release 1.8
+Example: You can connect to beta 1.7.3 server using every version up to release 1.16.4

 ### Bugs
 - [x] All listed above protocols are unfinished, but almost ready for normal usage
 - [X] Fence bounding boxes (beta 1.3-1.8 server)
 - [X] Problems with joining to beta 1.3-1.4 servers using beta 1.3-1.4 client
 - [X] Nether portal rotation (r1.8 client)
+- [X] Online mode is not supported yet
 - [x] and few others

 ### Compiling from source